snowdrop/snowdrop-cloud-devex/README.md

     -a, --application string   Application name (defaults to current directory name) -h, --help                 help for sb
     -k, --kubeconfig string    Path to a kubeconfig ($HOME/.kube/config).
 Only required if out-of-cluster.
-    -m, --masterurl string     The address of the Kubernetes API server.
+        --masterurl string     The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
     -n, --namespace string     Namespace/project (defaults to current project)

   Use "sb [command] --help" for more information about a command.